Contents

 When you go to register with a GP you may need to provide documents to show that you are studying full-time in Glasgow.
 The University allows you to produce your own certifying letter to prove your status as a full-time student.

-Studies affected by Ill Health
+Studies affected by ill health

 If there is a chance that ill health might affect your coursework or preparation for an exam, you should talk to your Adviser of Studies or supervisor as soon as you can so that reasonable allowances can be made, for example extension of a deadline or deferment of an exam.
 If at all possible, don’t wait until after the exam or deadline has passed.